dylanrathbone/CsvToJson/README.md

 Installation from source
 -------------------------

-<p>This tool was written using RVM and JRuby, therefore you will need to get both</p>
+<p>This tool was written using JRuby and Bundler managed with RVM, therefore you will need to get all three</p>

 <ul>
 <li>RVM requires homebrew so get that if not already installed